-How do shocks to banks transmit to the price and non-price terms of loans?
+How do shocks to banks transmit to loan terms faced by borrowers on different loan markets?
 In our model of multidimensional contracting between heterogeneous risky borrowers and intermediaries with limited lending capacity, loan terms depend on loan demand elasticities and default elasticities.
 These two sufficient statistics predict how the cross-section of loan terms and bank risk react to changes in capital and funding costs.
 Using empirical estimates, they explain the heterogeneous transmission of shocks across loan markets and borrower risk categories.
-Accounting for non-price terms is also important for dynamics because their endogenous response can increase the persistence of credit crises.
+Accounting for non-price loan terms is important for dynamics because their endogenous response can increase the persistence of credit crises.